 How Often Should You Water a Cactus (A Complete Guide)

-How Often Do You Water Cactus Plants
+How Often Should You Water a Cactus Plant

-The best time to water your cactus is after the soil has dried out but before it gets very hot outside.
+The best time to water your cactus is after the soil has dried out but before it gets hot outside.

 If you’re using an automated drip system on your cactus, this should be done once or twice each week, depending on how often they go through cycles of wetting and drying out during warmer weather conditions.